Top trends turning travel in 2020

 The industry needs to pay attention to this, because travelers are following their reaction.
 Excessive tourism activities are a central element in the conversation about sustainability.
 Industry plays a role in supporting attempts by popular destinations to limit the number of visitors, while also ensuring that travelers have alternatives available.

-Please note: "Many customers believe that traveling is harmful to the planet.
-The industry must provide factual information on the impact of travel and find ways to travel without pollution. "
+Remember: “Many customers believe that traveling is harmful to the planet.
+The industry needs to provide factual information about the impact of travel and find ways to travel without pollution. ”

 One million ways to pay

 Travel is a great ticket purchase process, and consumers expect the payment process to be perfect, fast and secure.
 With a selection of credit and / or debit cards in our physical wallet and applications such as PayPal that make up our digital wallet, travelers are expected to be able to choose how to pay for flights and hotels.

 Expenses at the destination are a different matter - entry to museums, taxi or subway fares - tend to be smaller, spontaneous purchases.
 But again, consumer preferences dictate how tourism companies operate at the destination, especially when these destinations attract an international audience.
 One reason behind Uber's global expansion is that the app serves as a de facto digital wallet for transportation when users are away from home.
 Comfort comes first.

 Most international hotel chains have realized that Chinese shoppers will want to use Alipay.
 However, there are more than 300 different ways to pay travelers.
 The fintech sector - financial technology - helps providers by providing payment gateways and easier access to the platforms that travelers use.